- Shulchan Orech

 Discussion about the Korban Pesach:

-“Blessed are You, Lord, our G-d, King of the universe, Who sanctified us with his commandments and commanded us to eat the Pesach.”
+“Blessed are You Adonai, Eloheinu, King of the universe, Who sanctifies us with Your commandments, and commands us to eat the Pesach.”

-The Pesach offering was lifted up for all who were gathered to see.
-Then the question, “Why do we eat this Pesach offering?” was asked.
-Everyone present would retell the story of the Exodus from Egypt and also partake of the matzah and maror.
+The Pesach offering (קרבן פסח-the Korban Pesah) was lifted up for all who were gathered to see and the question was asked: “Why do we eat this Pesach offering?”
+Therafter everyone present would retell the story of the Exodus from Egypt and also partake of the matzah and maror.

 The Messiah’s last observance of Pesach:

-The Suffering Messiah’s last observance of Pesach began a week before the Festival actually began (Brit Chadashah, the Besorah of Yochanan).
-After visiting his friend Lazarus and his sisters in Bethany, Messiah Ben Joseph went to Jerusalem just before the city became filled with pilgrims coming to celebrate the holiday.
-On the 9th of Nisan (the first day of the week) He entered the city, riding on a donkey to announce His messiahship (this was the time the Korban Pesach was being selected for the sacrifice and presented to the public).
+The Suffering Messiah’s last observance of Pesach began a week before the Festival actually began (cf. HaBrit Chadashah, the Besorah of Yochanan).
+After visiting his friend Lazarus and his sisters in Bethany, Messiah ben Yosef went to Jerusalem just before the city became filled with pilgrims coming to celebrate the holiday.
+On the 9th of Nisan (the first day of the week) he entered the city, riding on a donkey to announce His messiahship (this was the time the Korban Pesach was being selected for the sacrifice and presented to the public).
 He was greeting with exclamations:

-“Blessed is He who comes in the Name of the Lord.”
+“Blessed is He who comes in the Name of Adonai.”

 “Baruch habah b’shem Adonai.”

-Examined for four days before His sacrifice (execution) for the sin of the world, the Messiah was found to be the true Seh haElohim (Lamb of the Almighty One).
+Examined for four days before His sacrifice (execution) for the sin of the world, the Messiah was found to be the true Seh haElohim (שה האלוהים-Lamb of the Almighty One).
 He was without spot, wrinkle, or blemish.
 The Suffering Messiah was without sin.
 He was the Perfect Man.
 Like the original Passover in Egypt, the sacrifice of the Lamb causes the wrath of the Holy One to “pass over” those who are trusting in our heavenly Father’s provision for redemption.
-However, in the case of the sacrifice of the Mashiach, the everlasting Son of G-d, His once-in-eternity sacrifice delivers us from sin and forever puts away the wrath of the Righteous Father from our lives.
+However, in the case of the sacrifice of the Mashiach, the everlasting Son of God, His once-in-eternity sacrifice delivers us from sin and forever puts away the wrath of the Righteous Father (אבי הצדיק-Avi HaTzaddik) from our lives.